Skip to content

 Shareholders have basic expectations.

-You don’t get a gold star just for keeping the company afloat.
+You don’t get a gold star for keeping the company afloat.

 Every enterprise has a maximum structural efficiency.